Outrun the Wind by Elizabeth Tammi

 ”But nobody can beat fate – not even her.
 Nobody can outrun the wind.”

 As a lover of mythology, I was really excited to be granted a review copy of Outrun the Wind and read a retelling of the Greek myth of Atalanta.
 For those that are familiar with the source myths, be prepared for this book’s departures and liberties from the source mythology.
-This is a retelling and the author makes changes to make it her own, so it is worth it to read the end acknowledgements.
+This is a retelling and the author makes changes to make it her own, so it is worth it to read the end acknowledgments.
 I prefer my retellings to be a bit more of a departure/re-imagining than changing some of the gods’ names.

 Outrun the Wind is told in the dual-POV of Atalanta and Kahina, and I struggled to really engage with either perspective.
-As the reader I was thrust into what felt like the middle of action, with the characters thinking about things that I had no reference for, and I spent much of the first 17% rather confused.
+As the reader, I was thrust into what felt like the middle of the action, with the characters thinking about things that I had no reference for, and I spent much of the first 17% rather confused.
 Because of the dual-POV, I also found the text repetitious at times when the scene would be rehashed from the other character’s perspective.

 I appreciated the underlying theme of strong women standing up for themselves in a society with strict gender expectations.
 Their actions are those of strong female characters, but after reading the book I am still at a loss for their inner motivations, feelings, and the growth that they experienced.
-This is definitely a plot driven tale, but one that I never really got fully sucked into.
+This is definitely a plot-driven tale, but one that I never really got fully sucked into.

 Ultimately I was neither impressed or displeased with this debut fantasy.
-Perhaps I would have enjoyed the book more had I not been familiar with the source material, but ultimately I didn’t find the writing to be engaging and I struggled to be sucked in to the story.
-Just because this wasn’t for me doesn’t mean it isn’t for you: if you are looking for a fast-paced mythology read with f/f romance, this book may be for you!
+Perhaps I would have enjoyed the book more had I not been familiar with the source material, but ultimately I didn’t find the writing to be engaging and I struggled to be sucked into the story.
+Just because this wasn’t for me doesn’t mean it isn’t for you: if you are looking for fast-paced mythology read with f/f romance, this book may be for you!

 Madalyn interviewed the author of Outrun the Wind, Elizabeth Tammi, over on her blog!
-I really enjoyed reading about Tammi’s experience writing and drawing her inspiration, and recommend giving it a read!
+I really enjoyed reading about Tammi’s experience writing and drawing her inspiration, and I recommend giving it a read!